dbsafe/dbsafe/README.md

 Column Formatters
 -----------------

-Values read from a table are converted to string to create an actual local dataset.
+Values read from a table are converted to a `string` to create an actual local dataset.
 The conversion depends on the local settings.

 **money, decimal**<br>
 SQL Server data type `money` converts to a `string` with four decimal places, decimals are converted using the number of decimal places of the type.